lumini-statio/Auto-message/README.md

 > You'll find diferent images in the project, change or modify them to do the recognition if you need it, that are just examples.

 > [!TIP]
-> Press the "q" key to stop the procces
+> Press the "q" key to stop the process

 ### to make a virtual enviroment with python run: